 Your final results depend on a few personal factors, which is why a custom treatment plan is so important.
 The success of PRP therapy is influenced by the specific cause of your hair loss, your body’s unique healing response, and your overall health.
 Things like genetics, diet, stress levels, and scalp condition all play a role.
 During your consultation, we’ll discuss your health history and hair goals to make sure PRP is the right fit for you and to set clear, realistic expectations for your journey.

-How Often Do You Need PRP?
+How Often Do You Need PRP Treatments?

 One of the most common questions about PRP is, “How often do I need to come in?”
 It’s a great question because it shows you’re thinking about this as a long-term investment in your hair’s health.
 PRP isn’t a one-time fix; it’s a strategic process designed to work with your body’s natural hair growth cycle.
 The right schedule is key to getting the results you want and keeping them.